K4pparella/Census/README.md

 Our discord: https://discord.gg/7JMaKjs2Vy

 # Installation
-Install Census on your SCP_ET server is really simple.
+Installing Census on your SCP_ET server is really simple.
 ### Windows
 When you download the files, just put 00CensusCore.dll and the dependencies folder in /yourserverfolder/Plugins
 ### Linux